-An external pressure relief valve is provided with this boiler.
-The pressure relief valve MUST BE installed.
+An external pressure relief valve must be installed on this boiler for both the CH and DHW loops.
 When installing, observe the following guidelines.
-The pressure relief valve must be installed as close to the boiler as possible.
+Pressure relief valves must be installed as close to the boiler as possible.
 No other valves should be placed between the pressure relief valve and the boiler.
 Failure to comply with these guidelines can result in substantial property damage, personal injury, or death.